 SS: You’ve never been shy about flogging the media.
 In “Don’t Let It Break You Down” you wrote: “Some people are in charge of pens who shouldn’t be in charge of brooms.”
 In “Stick to the Plan” the press is complicit in all manner of political and religious hypocrisy.
-But a couple of Reagan’s FCC folks once wrote, in a very important policy paper, that “the public interest is what the public is interested in.”
+But a couple of Reagan’s FCC folks once wrote, in a very important policy paper, that the public interest is what the public is interested in.
+(Their exact words were slightly more official sounding: “the public’s interest, then, defines the public interest.”)
 Do you think there’s a way to get to a more enlightened media than we have now without getting elitist and heavy-handed?

 GP: It was shocking and disturbing to watch the American media buckle under in the phony patriotism frenzy that preceded and followed the Iraq invasion.

 It’s good to see the trend has reversed considerably due to the utter arrogance of an administration that thought they had it all tied up.
 They continued to push their luck until even the thickest brickhead began to get it.

 But the fact that the media fell into that frenzy so hard and utterly in the first place is truly worrying in a democracy.
 Even elitism is better than that…anything’s better than that.

 SS: “England’s Latest Clown,” a song that’s either skewering Babyshambles singer Pete Doherty or someone a lot like him, notes that your homeland has something of a tradition of public clowns.
 Latest clown aside, who do you think was England’s greatest clown?

 GP: The rotation of clowns, from any part of the world, is too long and varied to list.